ChetanKaushik702/tutorial/README.md

-# This is a git tutorial
+# This is a README file
+git pull is equivalent to git fetch and git merge.